Shashank231190/HGSDeploy/test.md

 Before we proceed to configuring guarded hosts there are several steps that should be taken.

-  1.For guarded hosts to be able to retrieve information from the HGS server and vice versa I’ll have to create the DNS forwarders in both domains.
+  1. For guarded hosts to be able to retrieve information from the HGS server and vice versa I’ll have to create the DNS forwarders in both domains.
   Before I do that I’ll create the reverse lookup zones on both domain controllers:

    a.
 One Domain Controller Promoted when HGS role is installed named as HGSLab.Local domain.